-Estimated Milestones: Submittal of program data to CEDEN semi-annually.
-Inclusion of program data in SWRCB data solicitation to assess 303(d) status in October 2024.
-CSCI calculation expected to be complete in fall 2025.
+Estimated Milestones: Submittal of program data to CEDEN.
+Inclusion of program data in SWRCB data solicitation to assess 303(d) status in the next Integrated Report.
+CSCI calculations expected to be complete in fall 2025.

 Anticipated Long-term Outcome(s): Data that is available in formats that are useful and accessible increases the reach and impact of the data.